PEO at a glance

 Senators and members are a key part of the parliamentary education process, visiting schools in their region and speaking to students about their role.
 Each year, we provide senators and members with a range of printed materials to distribute to students and teachers.

-The PEO team in the Education Centre at Parliament House
+The PEO team at Australian Parliament House

-The PEO team in the Education Centre at Parliament House
+The PEO team at Australian Parliament House